LAMDA-Tabular/TALENT/readme.md

 34. **[TabICL](https://arxiv.org/abs/2502.05564)**: A comparable tabular foundation model with performance on par with TabPFN v2.
 35. **[TabAutoPNPNet](https://www.mdpi.com/2079-9292/14/6/1165)**: A tabular model based on periodicity, particularly the Fourier transform and Chebyshev polynomials, with performance on par with or superior to FT-Transformer.
 36. **[Mitra](https://www.amazon.science/blog/mitra-mixed-synthetic-priors-for-enhancing-tabular-foundation-models)**: A tabular foundation model learned with mixed synthetic priors.
+37. **[LimiX](https://github.com/limix-ldm/LimiX)**: A tabular foundation model that leverages transformers to support a wide range of tasks, from prediction to imputation and causal inference, within a unified architecture.

 🔧 If you want to check the **default hyperparameters and hyperparameter search spaces** of all methods, please visit: